Magnus-SI/FYS4150/Project2/README.md

 \> make all

 After the program is executed, it stores data in csv files in the folder "csv_files".
-These csv files can be analysed with the program main.py.
-Modify main.py by calling the function you want to plot.
+These csv files can be analysed with the program main.py, which plots various quantities.
-The run main.py:
+If you want to run main.py:

 \> python3 main.py